finbourne/scheduler-sdk-java/sdk/docs/JobsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // JobsApi apiInstance = apiFactory.build(JobsApi.class);

         JobsApi apiInstance = ApiFactoryBuilder.build(fileName).build(JobsApi.class);
         String page = "page_example"; // String | The pagination token to use to continue listing instruments from a previous call to list instruments.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy and filter fields   must not have changed since the original request.
 Also, if set, a start value cannot be provided.
         List<String> sortBy = Arrays.asList(); // List<String> | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName.